 Don’t toss your sourdough discard in the garbage!
 There are so many different desserts you can make using sourdough discard.
-If you have a sweet tooth, there are so many possibilities from Sourdough Banana Bread to Sourdough Chocolate Chip Cookies.
+If you have a sweet tooth, there are so many Sourdough Discard Dessert Recipe possibilities

 Reduce food waste and use your unfed sourdough starter.
-Sourdough discard imparts a nuanced, slightly tangy flavor that balances the sweetness of desserts.
+Sourdough discard adds moisture, keeping baked goods fresher for longer, and a slightly tangy flavor that balances the sweetness of desserts.

 How to Use Your Sourdough Starter